apache/cloudstack-documentation/source/adminguide/storage.rst

 This section gives concepts and technical details about CloudStack secondary storage.
-For information about how to install and configure secondary storage through the CloudStack UI, see the Advanced Installation Guide. about-secondary-storage>`_
+For information about how to install and configure secondary storage through the CloudStack UI, see :ref:`add-secondary-storage`.

 Migration of data between secondary storages is now supported.
 One may choose to completely migrate the data or migrate data such that the stores